jtriley/StarCluster/docs/sphinx/plugins/pypkginstaller.rst

-.. _pypackage-plugin:
+.. _pypkginstaller-plugin:

 ###############################
 Python Package Installer Plugin
 ###############################

-The ``PyPackageSetup`` plugin installs a list of Python packages on all nodes in parallel using `pip <https://pypi.python.org/pypi/pip>`_ (by default).
+The ``PyPkgInstaller`` plugin installs a list of Python packages on all nodes in parallel using `pip <https://pypi.python.org/pypi/pip>`_ (by default).

 *****